PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 tags: [bug, bounty, program, maintenance]
 ---

-Protecting the privacy of PrestaShop's users is one of our top priority.
+Protecting the business, data and privacy of PrestaShop's users is one of our top priority.
 We build the software with this goal in mind.
-That's why we decided to welcome help from the outisde through a bounty program to put our security to the test!
+That's why we decided to welcome help from the outside through a bounty program to put our security to the test!

 # Why this program